crenwick93/snow_eda_demo/README.md

 Actions on AAP
 ------------
 We have to create two credentials for this demo.
 One is a token for the event stream to accept incoming messages, the other is the AAP credential to run a job template.
 Log into AAP.
 Navigate to Automation Decisions > Infrastructure > Credentials.
 Click Create credential.
 Give the token a name (SNOW_token), choose an organisation, select 'Token Event Stream'.
-In the Type Details section, generate a random token and paste it into the Token field.
+In the Type Details section, generate a random token and paste it into the Token field (Keep a note of this token somewhere).
 Leave HTTP Header Key as 'Authorization' (default).
 Then click 'Create credential'.

 ![alt text](images/create_token_es_credential.png "Event Streams")